IRTF-HRPC/drafts/draft-feminism.md

  * Democratise policy making affecting the internet
  * Diffuse ownership of and power in global and local networks

-## Economic

- * Challenges capitalism
- * Alternative models
- * Cooperation
- * Solidarity
- * Commons
- * Environmental sustainability
- * Openness.

-#### Tech terms

- * Content agnosticism.
-Treating network traffic identicaly regardless of content.
-(Not sure.
-It may be in expression or incorporated, but I want it to remain here thinking about technopolitics, creating for example a webpage or an app which is blocked or nos easyly accessed because of traffic controls).
- * Descentralized.
-Implementation or deployment of standards, protocols or systems without one single point of control.
- * Federation.
-Connecting without a central authority.

 ## Embodied (anonymity)

-As a starting point, recognize the digital gap.
-Who uses and who develops the Internet as we know it today?
-With the popularization of the internet around the world, it is neccesary to recognize that some of the terms that have been used in the IETF context have alternative meanings in the wide range social context.
-Is it enough to talk about ‘security’ as a technical issue only?
-Or adversary?

-Most of the threats women and non binary people face on line, occur in the user level, as they mostly use what apps offer, without exploring other possibilities on the network.
-Their adversaries are mostly other users who use the platform advanced -or not advanced- possibilities for threatening their expressions.
+Most of the threats women and non binary people face on line, occur in the user level.
+Most of their adversaries are other users, who also act at the user level, with advanced -or not advanced- possibilities for threatening their expressions, but also include institutions, platforms and governments.

+"About autonomy, When to be visible?
+Machinery decision making data-driven and increasingly automated decision making has many dimensions, systemic bias that is structural to data collection and algorithms that reproduce and amplify discrimination and exclusion"

+"governance and accountability, given that a large proportion of data sets are privately owned by large multinational corporations.
+How to develop data policies and practices based on the principles of autonomy, consent, bodily integrity and dignity?"

 While anonymity is never just about technical issues but users protection activities, it becomes more necessary to strenghten the design and functionality of networks, by default.

-#### Tech Terms
- * Strong Encryption
- * Anonymity [rfc4949]
- * Anonymous [rfc6973]
- * Privacy [rfc6973] [rfc7258]
- * Integrity [rfc4949]

 ### Online violence